 If you projected the texture along the correct axis, it looks like this

 There is still a visible seam and you also could fix that, but taking in cosideration that ET players don’t seem to be bothered by the horribly streched terrain in some maps, they won’t care about that seam.

 //EDIT: But thinking about your statement with simonOC...you’re right, you can put a texture onto a vertical brush and it works...maybe this has somehting to do with the blending-shader (dotproduct)

-#4 Updated by Mateos over 5 years ago
+#4 Updated by Mateos almost 6 years ago

 Now that you point your point (heh, English very well spoken ) with screenshots, I remember experiencing this on Supply WE, when the cliff was almost vertical...
 I think I played with the texture size through the shader to limit the stretch, but I can’t remember in which way (increase or decrease), and I was experiencing funky results...